 Our rescheduling policies are as follows.

 Similarly, we require that all patients have a responsible adult to escort them home from surgery and that patients not eat or drink after midnight the night before surgery.
-Surgery that is cancelled and rescheduled on the day of the procedure because of non-compliance with these pre-op instructions will result in the loss of the deposit and require a new $1000 be placed to secure a new date.
+Surgery that is canceled and rescheduled on the day of the procedure because of non-compliance with these pre-op instructions will result in the loss of the deposit and require a new $1000 be placed to secure a new date.

 If you have any questions or concerns, please contact our office at your earliest convenience.